zhang-mickey/PETs/README.md

 also using OT, but without using additive or Boolean secret-sharing
 the roles of the parties are asymmetric
 constant number of communication rounds.
+(1)Alice garbles the circuit as well as her input
+(2)Alice sends the garbled circuit and her garbled input to Bob
+(3)OT

 <img width="660" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/2ef299e9-4082-4a1c-9692-afc739f4035e">
 </br>
 <img width="644" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/64b90546-b997-44a3-b2cc-7333522ffc0e">